R-Chandna/MSDS6306_CaseStudy_1/CaseStudy1Deliverable.md

 ```

 ###Number of NA's
-Once the data was cleaned and combined, there were still data that showed incomplete.
-These include 997 IBU ratings and 62 ABV marks, as seen below.
+Once the data was cleaned and combined, there were still some missing data (or data showing as "NA" or "incomplete".
+Not all breweries keep all of these statistics on all of their artisan beers, especially IBU.
+These missing data include 997 IBU ratings and 62 ABV marks, as seen below.

 ```r